Chris T. Jones

-Christopher Todd Jones (born August 7, 1971) is a former American football wide receiver who played in the National Football League.
-He was drafted by the Philadelphia Eagles in the third round of the 1995 NFL Draft.
-He played college football at Miami.
+Christopher Todd Jones (born August 7, 1971) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the third round of the 1995 NFL draft.
+He played college football for the Miami Hurricanes.

 Jones also played for the Oakland Raiders.

 College career

 Jones played for the Miami Hurricanes from 1991 to 1994, recording career totals of 105 receptions and 11 touchdowns on 1,640 receiving yards.
 He earned All-Big East First-team honors in 1993 and 1994.

 Professional career

 Philadelphia Eagles

-Jones was drafted by the Philadelphia Eagles with the 78th pick of the 1995 NFL Draft.
+Jones was drafted by the Philadelphia Eagles with the 78th pick of the 1995 NFL draft.
 He played in 32 games, starting 17, for the Eagles from 1995 to 1997.
-He was released by the Eagles on August 20, 1998 as the team believed he could not come back from knee injuries.
+He was released by the Eagles on August 20, 1998, as the team believed he could not come back from knee injuries.

 Oakland Raiders

 Jones signed with the Oakland Raiders on February 13, 1999.
-He was expected to be lost for up to six weeks after suffering a sprained left knee on August 15, 1999 in a pre-season game against the Dallas Cowboys.
-He was placed on injured reserve on September 3, 1999 as his injury was more severe than originally thought.
+He was expected to be lost for up to six weeks after suffering a sprained left knee on August 15, 1999, in a pre-season game against the Dallas Cowboys.
+He was placed on injured reserve on September 3, 1999, as his injury was more severe than originally thought.